This page presents our research on robot learning and interaction. The descriptions of past research themes are available here.

 Probabilistic models of movements and skills

 In many robotics applications, demonstrations or experiences are sparse.
-In this situation, it is important to get as much information as possible from each demonstration.
-We explore approaches encoding each demonstration from the perspective of multiple coordinate systems.
+In such situation, it is important to get as much information as possible from each demonstration.
+We explore approaches encoding demonstrations from the perspective of multiple coordinate systems.
 This is achieved by providing a list of observers that could potentially be relevant for the movement or the task to transfer.
 The collected datapoints are organized in a tensor form (multidimensional arrays).
-A statistical learning approach is then used to determine the variability and coordination patterns in the movement by considering the different frames of reference simultaneously, which then allows the orchestration of these different frames are then to reproduce an observed movement in a new situation (e.g., adaptation of movements to new positions of objects).
+A statistical learning approach is then used to determine the variability and coordination patterns in the movement by considering the different coordinate systems simultaneously, which then allows the orchestration of the different coordinate systems to reproduce the movement in a new situation (e.g., adaptation of movements to new positions of objects).

 Geometry-aware statistical learning and regression

-Data in robot learning and control problems have various structures and symmetries that are often underexploited.
-We explore the use of Riemannian manifolds to provide geometry-aware statistical learning and regression techniques, which can be exploited in several sensing and actuation problems in robotics.
+Data in robot learning and control problems have structures and symmetries that are often underexploited.
+We explore the use of Riemannian manifolds to provide geometry-aware algorithms that can be exploited in several sensing and actuation problems.

 Examples of Riemannian manifolds in robotics with well known geometries include stiffness and damping gains, inertia, manipulability ellipsoids (symmetric positive definite matrices), orientations (unit quaternions), period movements (phase variable on circle manifold), or rotary joints (e.g., a 2-link planar robot forms a torus manifold).